 Given my history of hormonal imbalance, anxiety, digestive disorders and more, it’s really important that I find ways to simplify my life and focus on what I really love.

-Another thing I appreciate about Butcher Box is that you can either customize your own box of up to 21 different cuts of meats, or choose the classic box that’s curated for you, where each month is a new and surprising collection.
+Another thing I appreciate about Butcher Box is that you can either customize your own box of over 30 different cuts of meats or seafood, or choose the classic box that’s curated for you, where each month is a new and surprising collection.

 Of course, convenience only takes precedence when the quality is there, which is why that’s priority #1.
 Naturally, I would never sacrifice quality or my values for convenience, so doing your research and making informed decisions about the brands you choose and the companies you support is KEY!